 Daniel Kull, Senior Disaster Risk Management Specialist, World Bank

-In the framework of the One Health for Heal Project, https://www.oh4heal.org, TriM is going to be the technical collaborating partner responsible for the implementation of a network of community-based observatories to:
+The One Health for Heal Project, https://www.oh4heal.org applies a One Health (OH) approach to enhance the well-being and resilience of vulnerable communities in pastoralist and agro-pastoralist areas of Ethiopia, Somalia and Kenya.
+In the framework of the Heal Project, TriM is the technical collaborating partner responsible for the implementation of a network of community-based observatories to:

 What makes this project so unique is that TriM works with a human-centred approach.
 The community-based observation network is not only a technology solution, but also a platform where the people are at the core of everything.
 Moreover, TriM’s support is aligned with the One Health concept as it analyses the interaction of the environmental variables with the human and animal health ones.

 Thanks to the installation of 15 manual weather stations and the use of the 3Map system, pastoralists living in Isiolo and North Horr Sub-Counties (Kenya) and Filtu Woreda (Ethiopia), will be able to:

 The methodologies and tools have been developed and tested in the framework of several projects that TriM has conducted in collaboration with local and international NGOs, community-based organisations and local authorities in Kenya, Ethiopia, Zimbabwe and Niger.

 Participatory discussions will be periodically organized at the community level to reflect on recorded data, the information coming from local institutions and the one shared by traditional experts, so that actions will be planned to take into account official information, traditional knowledge and scientific evidence.

 Moreover, the periodical interpretation of scientific information during community discussions increases the confidence of people in the possibility of using measured data or other weather information, such as weather forecasts or satellite images, to complement traditional predictions.